joshmerritt/WebsiteAnimation/README.md

     _ Test slanted net
-    _ Add some visual of the stats for number of shots and number made, % of projects opened _ Build display page to appear like the imageball is simply expanded to allow for full view of the page _ Add double click ability to menu, display applicable subset of balls _ Prompt that double clicking is okay
+    _ Add some visual of the stats for number of shots and number made, % of projects opened _ Build display page to appear like the imageball is simply expanded to allow for full view of the page

     _ Add some special effect when a ball is made
     X Troubleshoot simultaneous collision issues